Illuminating the Dark Sector: Understanding Modified Gravity Signatures with Cross-Correlations of Gravitational Waves and Large-Scale Structure: Results

 \section{Results}

 In this section we discuss the results obtained for the different models discussed in \autoref{sec:models}.
 Since this is a forecast study, our goal is to remain as realistic as possible regarding the data that would be available in an actual observation.
 In practice, one would work with a single, combined dataset containing all LSS and GW observables.
 To reflect this, we construct a complete mock LSS$\times$GW dataset generated with $\mu=0$ and $\Sigma=0$, and including multipoles up to $\ell_{\max}=1500$.
-When analyzing the LSS-only case (3 $\times$2 pt), we keep only the LSS auto(cross)-correlations by masking out the GW auto and cross-correlation terms.
-While when analyzing the full LSS$\times$GW dataset (10 $\times$2 pt), we mask the GW and cross-correlation data at high multipoles, $\ell>200$, where the signal is expected to be less well modelled, effectively mimicking the loss of sensitivity induced by the beam.
-We apply the same masking consistently at the level of the covariance matrix, ensuring that both the data vector and its associated uncertainties reflect the chosen multipole cuts.

-All runs are performed including observational systematics, bias and IA, while keeping only the dominant physical contributions to the signal.
+When analyzing the LSS-only case (3 $\times$2 pt), we keep only the LSS auto(cross)-correlations by masking out the GW auto and cross-correlation terms. \cdlt{Since all cases analyzed in this work are constructed from a single mock dataset and its corresponding covariance matrix, this procedure guarantees internal consistency: whenever a subset of observables is considered, the non-considered auto- and cross-spectra are consistently removed from both the data vector and the covariance matrix.} \cdlt{Since our current implementation does not allow different $\ell_{\max}$ values for different probes, the full mock dataset is generated using the galaxy $\ell_{\max}=1500$, which is higher than the one expected for GWs; therefore, we consistently remove all GW auto- and cross-spectra evaluated at multipoles $\ell>200$ from both the data vector and the covariance matrix, ensuring that the analysis properly reflects the expected signal-to-noise limitations of the GW observations at small angular scales.} All runs are performed including observational systematics, bias and IA, while keeping only the dominant physical contributions to the signal.
 The impact of the relativistic effects, which are subdominant in this regime, is instead explored separately through a Fisher analysis (see \autoref{app:GW_sources}).